-"I'm cleansing" is a trendy little phrase chirped by brides and non-brides alike looking to get healthy or shed pounds.
+"I'm cleansing" is a trendy little phrase chirped by brides and non-brides alike who are looking to get healthy or shed pounds.
 But is there a right way to cleanse?
-Health Coach Sari Dana, an advocate for Juice From The Raw, thinks so and when done correctly the benefits are worth it.
-"Radiant skin, healthy hair and nails, better sleep patterns, increased mental clarity, energy and stamina are just some of the highlights of juicing," says Dana.
+Health Coach Sari Dana, an advocate for Juice From The Raw, thinks so, and when done correctly, the benefits are worth it.
+"Radiant skin, healthy hair and nails, better sleep patterns, increased mental clarity, energy, and stamina are just some of the highlights of juicing," says Dana.
 For best results, brides should start one month before the big day so their body has time to transition back into healthy eating habits.
 Convinced?
 Read on for six things you should know before you start a juice cleanse.

 1. Do a Proper Prep

 The day before you start, nix dairy, refined sugar, and alcohol—the acids could interfere with your cleanse.
 "Eating water-rich fruits and vegetables and starting your day with lemon water is a great way to prepare for a cleanse," says Dana.

 2. Choose Wisely